Our Research in the UK

 South Wales has a rich history and culture of anti-oppression activism.
 Highly tied to anti-war, socialist, trade union, and Welsh-language activism, the activist scene has broadened in recent decades to include anti-racist activism and LGBT+ rights activism.
 These progressive activist groups have received much less attention in the academic literature than their mainstream and far right peers in the political social media space but research into these groups can enrich our understanding of how social media users engage with and respond to political messaging.
 Do progressive activists receive different patterns of engagement from far right or mainstream social media pages?
 Do social media users engage with some types of progressive media more than others?
 What are the effective ways of encouraging engagement with progressive social media messaging?

 The UK team at Swansea University team is working on an exploratory study into the social media posting styles of anti-oppression activist groups.
-This study looks at a broad cross-section of activist groups across south-Wales to compare and contrast social media posts across geographical regions, political goals, and type of group formation.
-Thirty six activist groups were identified as having a social media presence on either Facebook or Instagram and all social media posts were scraped from an 18-month period from December 1st 2023 to May 31st 2025.
+This study looks at a broad cross-section of activist groups across south Wales to compare and contrast social media posts across geographical regions, political goals, and type of group formation.
+Thirty seven activist groups were identified as having a social media presence on either Facebook or Instagram.
+All their social media posts from an 18-month period from December 1st 2023 to May 31st 2025 were scraped.
 This timeframe allows for key religious holidays to be studied, and the length of the timeframe allows for patterns in the posting habits to be identified.
-This study looks at the engagement rates different groups receive, the structure of the network that the activist pages are involved in, and the written content of the social media posts to reveal a picture of central and peripheral actors with different approaches to social media engagement.
+The study looks at the engagement rates different groups receive, the structure of the network that the activist pages are involved in, and the written content of the social media posts to reveal a picture of central and peripheral actors with different approaches to social media engagement.

 Meet the UK Team